 The average UK shopper belongs to between 3 – 4 loyalty programmes.
 That’s a lot.
-Enough to forget who they do and don’t have this relationship with, bar the odd email.
+Enough to forget who they do and don’t have this relationship with, bar the odd email or push notification.

 Too often, brands rely on the customer to take the lead, rather than developing specific, regular communications with them; rather than creating specific, regular events for them; rather than considering specific, regular rewards for those that engage directly with them.

 If ‘loyalty’ were considered a separate revenue stream, as it should be, then it would receive more attention.
 For this to happen, operators need to think about it on a different axis: It’s not an appendage for the everyday proposition, rather it’s in a standalone fight with a series of competitors, every single day.

 Increased accountability (thank you data)

 Once upon a time, a clever soul figured out that they could increase their share of wallet by rewarding customers for visiting their store, instead of their competitors.